💡In this post, you will learn how to use Digital Psychology to increase engagement and optimize your conversion rate.

 At some point, yes.
 In fact, the right message “filled out” with scarcity may rush us into purchasing something.

 As soon as you apply social proof to your business, your clients will become your actual promoters.
-This happens because people are more willing to buy if they see reviews of your current clients, and this works better than offers or promotions.
+It happens because people are more willing to buy if they see reviews of your current clients.
+In fact, it works better than offers or promotions.

 Let’s say you are looking for a restaurant to dine.
-You see two nearby.
-One has a massive line of people waiting, and the other one is actually empty, in which one are you going to prefer to have your meal?
+You find out there are two nearby.
+One has a massive line of people waiting; the other one is actually empty.
+In which one are you going to prefer to have your meal?

 Certainly the crowded one.

-Social proof explains: we rely on others to help with our own decisions.
-And we hate making wrong decisions, especially when they involve spending money.
+And social proof explains why.
+We rely on others to help with our own decisions.
+In addition, we hate making wrong decisions, especially those involving spending money.